sissbruecker/linkding/docs/backup.md

 - `db.sqlite3` - the SQLite database
 - `assets` - folder that contains HTML snapshots of bookmarks
 - `favicons` - folder that contains downloaded favicons
+- `previews` - folder that contains downloaded preview images

 The following sections explain how to back up the individual contents.

 ## Full backup

 linkding provides a CLI command to create a full backup of the data folder.
-This creates a zip file that contains backups of the database, assets, and favicons.
+This creates a zip file that contains backups of the database, assets, favicons, and preview images.

 > [!NOTE]
 > This method assumes that you are using the default SQLite database.